aerospike-community/avs-benchmark-ann/README.md

 Show this help message and exit

+**--version**

+Displays the application version and the AVS driver version

 ## -d DS, --dataset DS

 The ANN dataset (DS) to load training points from (default: glove-100-angular)